fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 * Specify the unique identification string for the group using the `id` attribute.

-* Set the **x** coordinate of the starting position of the annotation with respect to the leftmost position (taken as zero) of the chart using the `x` attribute.
+* Set the **x** coordinate of the starting position of the annotation for the leftmost position (taken as zero) of the chart using the `x` attribute.

-* Set the **y** coordinate of the starting position of the annotation with respect to the topmost position (taken as zero) of the chart using the `y` attribute.
+* Set the **y** coordinate of the starting position of the annotation for the topmost position (taken as zero) of the chart using the `y` attribute.

-* Specify the **x** coordinate of the ending position of the annotation with respect to the leftmost position (taken as zero) of the chart, using the `toX` attribute.
+* Specify the **x** coordinate of the ending position of the annotation for the leftmost position (taken as zero) of the chart, using the `toX` attribute.
 Note that this attribute applies only to the rectangle and line annotations.

-* Specify the **y** coordinate of the ending position of the annotation with respect to the topmost position (taken as zero) of the chart, using the `toY` attribute.
+* Specify the **y** coordinate of the ending position of the annotation for the topmost position (taken as zero) of the chart, using the `toY` attribute.
 Note that this attribute applies only to the rectangle and line annotations.

 * Specify the original width of the chart, in which the annotation will render as intended, using the `origW` attribute.
-It will be used as the reference width while automatically scaling annotations, if a chart is resized.
+It will be used as the reference width while automatically scaling annotations if a chart is resized.

 * Specify the original height of the chart, in which the annotation will render as intended, using the `origH` attribute.
-It will be used as the reference height while automatically scaling annotations, if a chart is resized.
+It will be used as the reference height while automatically scaling annotations if a chart is resized.

 * Specify the **x** coordinate position value of the final annotation items using the `xShift` attribute.
 When applying scaling, the value of this attribute will be included within the scale factor.